hoooing/DiscordWeatherBot/README.md

 # weather-bot
-python weather bot using Discord.py.
-Bot can give current weather for a given location and some other useful informations.
+Python based weather bot using Discord.py.
+This Bot can give current weather for a given location and some other useful informations.